MedicOneSystems/livewire-datatables/README.md

 NumberColumn::name('students.age:max')->label('Student Max'),
 ```

+### Column Groups

+When you have a very big table with a lot of columns, it is possible to create 'column groups' that allows the user to toggle the visibility of a whole group at once.
+Use `->group('NAME')` at any column to achieve this.

 ### Custom column names
 It is still possible to take full control over your table, you can define a ```builder``` method using whatever query you like, using your own joins, groups whatever, and then name your columns using your normal SQL syntax: